Dragoljub Kojčić: Attempts to start a new political party

 Beginning in 2009, Kojčić attempted to start a new party with other former members of the DSS.
 He released a book of political philosophy entitled The Arrow of Time and the Horizon of Freedom (Strela vremena i horizont slobode), outlining a vision of national conservatism that also favoured Serbia's entry into the European Union (EU).
 His project was originally called "Serbia 21" and later became known as the "New Deal for Serbia" (Novi dogovor za Srbiju).

 Kojčić briefly joined the newly formed Rich Serbia (BS) party at the conclusion of these efforts, although this arrangement did not last very long.

 Serbian Progressive Party

 Kojčić joined the Serbian Progressive Party (SNS) in December 2011, describing the party as providing the right framework for Serbia to solve its fundamental political problems.

 Serbia's electoral system was once again reformed in 2011, such that all assembly mandates were awarded to candidates on successful lists in numerical order.
 Kojčić appeared in the 107th position on the SNS's Let's Get Serbia Moving electoral list in the 2012 Serbian parliamentary election.
 The list won seventy-three seats, and he was not elected.
-The SNS formed a new coalition government with the Socialist Party after the election and since this time has dominated the political life of Serbia.
+The SNS formed a new coalition government with the Socialist Party after the election and has dominated the political life of Serbia since this time.